 A student may consult any adviser or administrator as described above in order to obtain help in clarifying and resolving a situation of perceived racial harassment.
 Throughout the advising process, information will be treated with appropriate sensitivity and in many circumstances will be kept private by the adviser.

 Some reported incidents of harassment involve stereotyping or insensitive or offensive behavior that is the result of miscommunication or lack of communication rather than malicious intent.
 Calling the matter to the attention of the person or group engaged in such behavior is often enough to bring a stop to it.
-A person seeking resolution with the help of an adviser may ask the adviser to intervene in order to make the offender aware of his or her behavior.
+A person seeking resolution with the help of an adviser may ask the adviser to intervene in order to make the offender aware of their behavior.
 This intervention may result in an apology to the offended person, changes in behavior, and closure of the incident, thus providing the desired resolution.
 Where an instructional relationship exists between the parties, changing that relationship may also be helpful.
 On the other hand, if the offensive behavior continues, intervention may be only the beginning of a longer, more complex process of resolution and remedy.

 Throughout the process of informal resolution there will be regular communication between the adviser and the person making the inquiry.
 In addition, the offended person will receive support for handling the emotional or other effects of the incident or inquiry.
 The College strongly encourages those with questions or concerns to bring them to the attention of an appropriate adviser.